prnayjain/NightLightTray/README.md

 <li>Right click on the icon to toggle Night Light or exit the app.</li>
 </ul>

 There is a ready-to-use 32-bit executable in the top directory level.
+A known problem is that a guid for the tray program is hard coded and windows associates a particular guid with the program by including the path it is first executed from.
+Please put the exe at the place you want it finally for before executing it!